shreydesai/apcs/Object-Oriented Programming.md

 }
 ```

 We can also add methods in order to access the private data members or attributes if we want to use the `Pencil` object in another class.
+Note that all of the methods are uniform and specific in their name.

 ```java
 public class Pencil {